justingolden21/factorio/README.md

 Click the download icon to download the image, or the copy icon to copy the blueprint code.

+Click the link icon on the top to copy the permalink to your current balancer.

 ### Todo

 Add data for 2-8 inputs